Nature works in mysterious ways. As it turns out, that chocolate craving may be our body’s innate wisdom at work.

 - relieves stress and lowers blood pressure

 - better for heart health than statins

 To read more about other health benefits associated with eating chocolate or cocoa-containing foods, visit the GreenMedInfo page dedicated to Chocolate Health Benefits.

 When choosing chocolate instead of a flu shot, make sure your chocolate is:

-1. At Least 70% Dark.
+At Least 70 Percent Dark.
 The darker the chocolate the less sugar is added.
 And sugar can be the difference between healthy chocolate and junk food.

-2. Raw.
-The more the cacao bean is processed, the more polyphenols and flavanols are destroyed.
-So the best source of chocolate antioxidants comes from raw, unprocessed, dark chocolate.
+Raw.
+The more cacao is processed, the more polyphenols and flavanols are destroyed.
+So the best source of chocolate antioxidants comes from raw unprocessed dark chocolate.
 In fact, raw cacao has the highest concentration of antioxidants of any food.

-2. Organic.
-Non-organic cocoa may contain residues of the dangerous herbicide glyphosate (the active ingredient in Roundup) and other pesticides used in conventional farming.
+Organic.
+Nonorganic cocoa may contain residues of the dangerous herbicide glyphosate (the active ingredient in Roundup), and other pesticides used in conventional farming.

 Free Trade.
 Cacao crops are often unfairly traded, and have even been linked to child enslavement.